 6. Data management plan (DMP)

-All the information dealt with so far should be summarized into a data management plan, typically referred to with the acronym DMP.
+All the information dealt with so far should be summarised into a data management plan, typically referred to with the acronym DMP.
 A DMP is an important part of your research plan, usually as an attachment to it.

 The content and structure of the DMP may vary, for example, according to the requirements and instructions of the funder.

-Often it consists of the following sections (DMP 1 – DMP 6)
+It often consists of the following sections (DMP 1 – DMP 6)

 Vinkkejä, tips